Georgetown’s first black mayor grabs national spotlight as city makes history again

 Barber plans to draw from his wide range of experience and city knowledge to guide him as he takes the city’s highest office.

-Barber grew up in the port city, and he was awarded a football scholarship after graduating Winyah High School.
-He attended Michigan State University where he earned a Bachelor of Arts and a Master’s degree in urban development.
+Barber grew up in the port city, and he was awarded a football scholarship after graduating from Winyah High School.
+He attended Michigan State University, where he earned a Bachelor of Arts and a Master’s degree in urban development.

 When he returned to Georgetown, he became an employee for the Georgetown County School District and has worked there for more than 30 years.

-He’s served on boards and has been active on the city’s scene for decades, and he and his wife raised their four children there.
-Two of his three sons are Naval Academy graduates and have careers in Florida, while his daughter lives in Los Angeles where she works as an actress, director, and producer, who he said will have an appearance on an upcoming episode of “S.W.A.T.”
+He’s served on boards and has been active in the city scene for decades, and he and his wife raised their four children there.
+Two of his three sons are Naval Academy graduates and have careers in Florida, while his daughter lives in Los Angeles, where she works as an actress, director and producer.
+He said will have an appearance on an upcoming episode of “S.W.A.T.”

-“They’ve always been leaders in the community - his family and mine,” said Tupelo Humes, who is a Georgetown City Council newcomer.
+“They’ve always been leaders in the community – his family and mine,” said Tupelo Humes, a Georgetown City Council newcomer.

 Humes also just got elected to office Tuesday night, and said he’s looking forward to Barber’s leadership and mentorship, along with others on council.